 Sampling

 Even for actions that pass the confidence threshold, you can configure a sampling rate.
 If you set sampling to 10%, one in ten auto-approved actions will still be sent for your review.
 This serves as a quality monitoring mechanism: you can catch drift or edge cases without reviewing everything.
+If you reject any of these sampled actions, that’s a strong signal that the workflow needs to be optimized.

 Threshold Suggestions

 The system analyzes your approval patterns and suggests threshold adjustments.
-If you are approving 99% of actions that score above 85%, it might suggest lowering your threshold from 90% to 85% to reduce unnecessary approvals.
+If you’re approving 99% of actions that score above 85%, it might suggest lowering your threshold from 90% to 85% to reduce unnecessary approvals.
 If your rejection rate spikes for a particular confidence range, it might suggest raising the threshold.

 These are suggestions, not automatic changes.
 You always control the threshold.